JunoWuu/Datathon/README.md

 Most importantly, we find that LGBTQ population can significantly predict the coefficient(COVID'S affect on employment) even after controlling to related variables.

 <img src="https://github.com/JunoWuu/Datathon/blob/master/significance.png">

+These findings imply that cities with different LGBTQ population’s employment are affected by COVID differently.
+It is possible that LGBTQ population are more severely impacted by COVID in their career.
+It warns us that more study and attention to be paid to this group especially when COVID is not over yet.